 Career Baggage, are you carrying around some?

-I recently calculated that I have held nearly 7,000 one-hour coaching sessions among my hundreds of clients over the years.
+I recently calculated that I have conducted more than 10,000 one-hour coaching sessions among my hundreds of clients over the years.
 This realization caused me to reflect on what all of those professionals have in common with each other, if anything.

 Turns out, there are a few things that are true about nearly everyone I work with.